 - Emotional skills – Understanding your strengths and weaknesses; controlling your emotions as well as empathy for others

-- Technology skills – Using various computer software and apps for getting things done
+- Technology skills – Using various computer software and apps to get things done

 - Ethical values – For example, maintaining ethics in public life; good moral values etc.

-Moving forward, we would now list the 50 most important co-curricular activities for you.
+Moving forward, we will now list the 50 most important co-curricular activities for you.
 Here’s the list: